Chronic Mercury Poisoning & Health Risks

 For the Health Professional

 I wrote this for the many physicians and health care professionals who want to ensure they are diagnosing and treating their patients in the most holistic way possible.
-Doing so will not be possible unless you take your patients’ oral health into consideration when treating them for any existing health problem.
-Because of the known affects of oral infections and mercury on the systemic body, it will be impossible for any treatment to achieve the results you seek, and those the patient desires and expects.
+Because of the known effects of oral infections and mercury on the body, doing so will not be feasible unless you take your patients’ oral health into consideration at the same time you are treating them for any existing health problem.

 Bridging the Gap between the Medical and Dental Professions

-The communication gap between the dental and medical communities began over 150 years ago when dentistry split from medicine and continues today.
-The result of this gap is that most patients and health professionals are unaware of the effects that oral health issues, particularly mercury from amalgam fillings, gum disease, and other oral problems can have on overall health.
-Vital and necessary information regarding this is not being shared between the two professions, and your patients are the ones who suffer for it.
-To not include the patient’s oral health status when examining and evaluating the patient’s health condition effectively prevents you from practicing whole body medicine.
+The communication gap between the dental and medical communities began over 150 years ago when dentistry split from medicine, and sadly continues today.
+The result of this gap is that most patients and health professionals are unaware of the effects that oral health issues, particularly chronic mercury poisoning from amalgam fillings, gum disease, and other oral problems can have on overall health.
+Vital and necessary information regarding this is not being shared between the two professions, and your patients are the ones who suffer.
+To not include the patient’s oral health status when examining and evaluating the patient’s health condition effectively prevents you from practicing whole-body medicine and achieving the results you seek.

 Oral Health Issues Affecting Overall Health: What You Need to Know